 Approaching angel investors for seed funding is a critical stage in a company’s development.
-It is unlikely that you have enough funds to be able to start a company solely off your personal savings or even the combined savings of you and any business partners.
+It comes at a point where you’ve probably read the tips to creating a successful business and are well on your way to ticking off most of the things you’re going to need.
+However, it is unlikely that you have enough funds to be able to start a company solely off your personal savings or even the combined savings of you and any business partners.
 Here you will learn about the telltale signs that it is time to approach angel investors.

 What are the signs that it is time to approach angel investors?
 There are 7 signs that it is time to approach angel investors:

 - You Have Already Secured Seed Funding from Friends & Family and You Need More